bedahr/LiveTranscriber/README.md

         redis-server

-9. Run the project
+9. Run the `puma` server to start the application

-        rails server
+        puma

 ## Contributions